 Title Y.ES Collect Contemporary El Salvador

-The “Y” in Y.ES references the Y-generation as the book addresses the past decade of contemporary artwork produced in, and about, El Salvador—“ES”.
+The “Y” in Y.ES references Generation -Y as the book addresses contemporary artwork produced in, and about, El Salvador—“ES” from 2004-2014.

 Publisher: The Robert S Wennett and Mario Cader-Frech Foundation